TabbycatDebate/tabbycat/docs/install/wsl.rst

 2. Get the source code
 ======================

-Follow the section :ref:`install-linux-source-code` in the Linux instructions, on the Bash subsystem.
+Follow section ":ref:`install-linux-source-code`" in the Linux instructions, on the Bash subsystem.

 3. Set up a new database
 ========================

-Follow the section :ref:`install-windows-database` in the Windows instructions (in Windows).
+Follow section ":ref:`install-windows-database`" in the Windows instructions (in Windows).

 4. Install Tabbycat
 ===================

-Follow the section :ref:`install-linux-tabbycat` in the Linux instructions, on the Bash subsystem.
+Follow section ":ref:`install-linux-tabbycat`" in the Linux instructions, on the Bash subsystem.

 Starting up an existing Tabbycat instance
 =========================================